Tomato Soup Recipe

 Active Time: 1 hour and 15 minutes

 In a deep heavy-bottomed pot, heat the 3 tablespoons of Sizzle over medium heat.
 Once oil is shimmering and slightly smoking, add the diced carrots and onions at the same time.
 Cook over medium heat for 10-15 minutes, stirring often.
 Add the Sriracha and mix to fully season the vegetable mix.

 Meanwhile remove the tomatoes into a bowl and crush them with your hands.
 After the 10-15 min, add the tomatoes to the pot, along with vegetable stock.
 Stir to combine and simmer gently for about 1 hour.
-Stir the soft every 10-15 minutes to avoid the pot from burning.
+Stir the soup every 10-15 minutes to avoid the pot from burning.
 Taste, and if too acidic, add ¼ teaspoon of baking soda to reduce acidity or metallic off flavors.

 Once time is up, remove soup from heat, let cool slightly and working in batches, puree the soup in a blender.
 To avoid the blender from exploding while blending hot liquids, alway leave the top slightly ajar, and cover with a kitchen cloth.
 Hold the lid in place while starting the blender in the lowest setting, and slowly increasing the speed to high.